April 18th, 2020 | How Would You Like (Them) To Feel? On Relations in Career Development.

 Everyone taught someone else something, even if it just meant showing a friend how to exchange a flat tire on their bike.

-Everyone had to persuade someone to something, even if it just meant collecting some coins for a school charity project among neighbors.
+Everyone had to persuade someone to do something, even if it just meant collecting some coins for a school charity project among neighbours.

 Everyone had to listen to some instructions from parents and teachers.

 So, a very logical strategy is to now look back and try to tell which of the situations that involved other people were your best memories, and why.
 Even if you haven’t had a real job yet, it doesn’t mean that you cannot find enough evidence.

 Actually, it is often better to get down the memory line – all the way back to primary school when there were no confounders that might change your self-perception or influence your choices – such as the usual suspects: money, addictions, or attraction towards other people.